-As depicted on the Site Plans (Appendix B), the Proposed Action will involve minor ground disturbance within three smaller wetlands for the installation of the solar array posts and fence posts.
-No impacts to surface water are expected from this action involving array installation.
-Total ground impacts amount to approximately 15 square feet.
+As depicted on the Site Plans (Appendix B), the Proposed Action will involve minor ground disturbance within the wetlands for the installation of the gravel access road, solar panel posts and fence posts.
+The impacts associated with the access road will involve two wetland crossings, one covering approximately 0.02 acres and the other approximately 0.03 acres.
+Additionally, approximately 0.04 acres of tree clearing will be required within these areas.
 The fence and array posts have a small diameter and do not require concrete foundations; therefore, there is negligible impact to wetland hydrology, soil composition or vegetation and minimal disturbance is expected.
-No grading, tree clearing or seeding will occur within the delineated wetland areas.

-Additionally, as noted in the Scoping Document, the SEQRA Positive Declaration indicates that the Project will exceed the 0.1-acre threshold for federal jurisdiction under the US Army Corps of Engineers (USACE).
-The Project does not require mitigation under USACE regulations, as the installation of solar panels and fence posts does not constitute a jurisdictional impact.
+Additionally, as noted in the DEIS Scoping Document, the SEQRA Positive

+Declaration indicates that the Project will exceed the 0.1-acre threshold for federal jurisdiction under the U.S. Army Corps of Engineers (USACE).
+The Project does not require mitigation under USACE regulations, as the installation of solar panels and fence posts does not constitute a jurisdictional impact, and the total wetland impacts due to the access road crossings and tree clearing are under the 0.1-acre threshold.

 The NYSDEC expanded its regulatory oversight of freshwater wetlands, effective January 1, 2025.
 Under this expansion, jurisdictional protections for previously mapped freshwater wetlands will remain in effect, and NYSDEC's jurisdictional authority will expand to include wetlands meeting the freshwater wetland definition and state jurisdictional criteria for protection.
 As shown in Figure 5, it is possible that state-regulated wetlands are present on-site.
-The NYS Freshwater Wetlands Jurisdictional Determination request was submitted on February 3, 2025.
+The NYS Freshwater Wetlands Jurisdictional Determination request was submitted on February 18, 2025.

 The Project will not increase stormwater runoff at the site.
 Existing drainage patterns will be maintained to the maximum extent practicable and minimal impervious surfaces are proposed.
-As stated in the NYSDEC Memorandum dated April 5, 2025 (see Project SWPPP, Appendix B), solar panel arrays are to be treated as "Land clearing and grading for the purposes of creating vegetated open space" as listed in Table 1, Appendix B of NYSDEC's General Stormwater Permit (GP-0-25-001).
+As stated in the NYSDEC Memorandum dated April 5, 2025 (see Project SWPPP, Appendix C), solar panel arrays are to be treated as "Land clearing and grading for the purposes of creating vegetated open space" as listed in Table 1, Appendix B of NYSDEC's General Stormwater Permit (GP-0-25-001).
 As such, no changes to the rate or volume of stormwater runoff are anticipated from Project operations.
 Refer to the Project SWPPP, Appendix B for Project quantity control calculations.
 Overall, the Project is not expected to result in significant adverse environmental effects to wetlands or surface waters.